 Recognizing SNMP devices

-Unknown SNMP devices are devices that can be accessed via SNMP, but that BMC Discovery has insufficient knowledge of to discover fully.
+Unknown SNMP devices are devices that can be accessed via SNMP, but BMC Discovery has insufficient knowledge of these devices to discover them fully.
 Such devices might be switches, printers, and so on that are not defined in TKU.

 The SNMP Recognition Rules page enables you to create rules for unknown SNMP devices so that they are identified in the future by BMC Discovery.
 From these rules, BMC Discovery can create SNMPManagedDevice, Printer, and Network Device nodes.
 The node type and capabilities are used to choose the correct class (

 BMC_Printer, and so on) to model in the CMDB.

 For BMC Discovery to recognize a device, appropriate SNMP credentials must be available, enabled, and valid for the IP address.

 An approach is a way of recognizing a device.
 BMC Discovery uses real-world knowledge when offering possible recognition approaches.
 For example, if the sysObjectID states that the manufacturer is Xerox, then the device is almost certainly a printer.
 Similarly, Dell and HP printers always have printer in the sysDescr.
 The same practice is used for switches and load balancers.
 Where the device would be modeled as a Network Device node, you can always choose to create an SNMP Managed Device node instead.

 In the sysDescr, you might be able to see information about the device.
 From there, the most appropriate recognition approach might be obvious; for example, where the sysDescr begins "Dell 1350cnw Color Printer" and the approaches offered are:

 The approach most likely to be successful is "Printer (dell/printer)," although it is possible to use any listed.